The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 #8 Updated by Kelsey Hightower about 2 years ago

 So I’ve taken a look at the Puppet parser function and it seems to allow boolean values.
 I’m testing this on the master branch of hiera-puppet.
 To help me reproduce this issue can you provide the version of puppet-hiera, an example manifests, and an example of the YAML data you’re using?

 #9 Updated by Lars Francke about 2 years ago

 As mentioned above all of this was on Hiera 0.3.0 and I even pointed to the code where the failure happens.
 Any YAML file with a false boolean value “foo: false” failed.
 I haven’t tried with the latest 1.0 RC but looking at the lookup.rb code the same bug still seems to be there.
 Please also look at Carla’s fix above.

 If I understand the tests properly they test something else.
 The second one at least tests if the Backends properly return “false” which they do!
 The problem is in hiera’s lookup method.

 Please let me know if I should go into more detail.

-#10 Updated by Patrick Carlisle almost 2 years ago
+#10 Updated by Patrick Carlisle about 2 years ago

 I think the change in https://github.com/puppetlabs/hiera/commit/f4411514847a13621c142b902cea2d8ed7197391 will fix this.